stalexan/gomarkwiki/README.md

        Other files found in source_dir, that are not Markdown, are copied to dest_dir.

+       Multiple source_dir and dest_dir pairs can be specified using the -wikis option, giving it the path to a CSV file that has one wiki defined per line, formatted as source_dir,dest_dir.

        A default CSS style sheet called source.css is placed in dest_dir.
        Styles can be overridden by creating a local.css file in